Zettlr/zettlr-docs/docs/en/faq.md

 ## If I don't want to use Zettlr anymore, what would I need to do to switch programs?

-Simply uninstall Zettlr and begin using another one.
+Simply uninstall Zettlr and begin using another program of your choice.
 Zettlr does not mess with your files.
 If you have been using Virtual Directories or Projects, there will be small files named `.ztr-directory` and `.ztr-projects` present in some folders.
 To remove them, simply delete any virtual directories, reset the sorting of directories to default, and remove all projects prior to uninstalling the app (or manually remove these files afterwards).

 ## I'm using Linux and deleting files doesn't move them to the trash!

 Zettlr never completely removes your files.
 It always only moves them to the trash so in case you accidentally remove a file you need, you can always restore it.
 On macOS and Windows systems, the trash is activated by default, but on some Linux distributions, you need to activate the trash functionality manually.
-On Linux, Zettlr (to be more precise: the underlying framework electron) makes use of the binary `gvfs-trash` to move files to the trash.
+On Linux, Zettlr (to be more precise: the underlying Electron framework) makes use of the binary `gvfs-trash` to move files to the trash.
 To avoid shock moments it'll never try to "fall back" to removing files completely.
 Therefore, to make use of this functionality, please make sure you have `gvfs-trash` installed!
 On Debian/Ubuntu you can do so by running the following code in a terminal:

 ```bash
 $ sudo apt install gvfs-bin